fusaty/freax/Documentation/networking/regulatory.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =======================================
-Linux wireless regulatory documentation
+freax wireless regulatory documentation
 =======================================

-This document gives a brief review over how the Linux wireless regulatory infrastructure works.
+This document gives a brief review over how the freax wireless regulatory infrastructure works.

 More up to date information can be obtained at the project's web page: